The Save the Cat Beat Sheet: How Universal Is It?

 Final Acts | Something shifts; the protagonist may recall something useful and undergoes the promised transformation; battles with enemies ensue as we move towards an ending. |

-If you want to see the beat sheet in more detail, take a look here.
-Or buy the savethecat book here.
+If you want to see the Save the Cat beat sheet in more detail, take a look here.
+Or buy the book here.

 In the second half of the book, Jessica Brody teaches the reader the beat sheet effectively, by exploring it through ten different genres that she says make up almost all the possible kinds of story out there.
 Of course, it’s true that many novels will contain several of these elements, e.g. people trying to solve problems and form relationships.
 But it’s the central focus of the novel that makes it one genre or another.
 I’ve listed them in the table below with an example for each.